• Implementation of an Energy Management System (EnMS) in accordance with the ISO 50001 Standard

 • Renewable Energy Installation

 To promote the use of renewable energy in line with Government’s policy, HA has incorporated photovoltaic (PV) systems into public rental housing blocks where technically feasible since 2011.
 New rental housing blocks have included grid-connected PV systems that generate renewable electricity for communal areas providing 1.5-2.5% of communal electricity needs.
 HA continues to explore and pilot new renewable technologies in public housing.
 Through the use of clean energy, HA is working to make Hong Kong's public housing more sustainable.
+There are over 150 new domestic blocks installed with grid-connected photovoltaic systems with a total system capacity over 1,400 kW.

 Grid-connected photovoltaic systems 1